reginaldo-teixeira-ou-regis/reginaldo-teixeira-ou-regis.github.io/README.md

-My first portfolio created as a trybe student!
+My first web portfolio created as a trybe student!